bluehands/Carbon-Aware-Computing/README.md

 ### Installation

 HangfireCarbonAwareExecution is available as a NuGet package.
-You can install it using the NuGet Package Console window:
+You can install it using the NuGet-Package Console window:

 ``` powershell
 Install-Package Hangfire.CarbonAwareExecution